Pakesy/The-Odin-Project/README.md

 # The-Odin-Project

 My repo for The Odin Project's challenges and projects.
-I intent on finishing all of these as i develop my skills, however i have set myself the goal of finsishing as many as possible while on my two week uni break (18/09/21).
+I intend on finishing all of these as i develop my skills, however, I have set myself the goal of finsishing as many as possible while on my two week uni break (18/09/21).

 ## Foundations